-For the purpose of assessing the Learning Goal 2, the final report/reflection essay written by students who participated in the Study Abroad program in Argentina was chosen as the artifact.
-From the nine students who wrote the final report/reflection essay, 5 fall within the category "excellent" (55%), and 4 within the category "adequate" (45%).
+For assessing Learning Goal 2, essays have been used as artifacts.

+From the 18 students who wrote the final literature essay, 5 fall within the category "excellent" (42%), and 7 within the category "adequate" (58%).

-The assessment of the learning goal for the Survey of Latin American Literature I course shows that the students are able to (1) use the skills they learned in the composition course, and (2) apply the concepts of literature and analytical skills acquired in this and previous courses.
+The assessment of the learning goal for the Survey of Spanish Literature course shows that the students are able to (1) use the skills they learned in the composition course, and (2) apply the concepts of literature and analytical skills acquired in this and previous courses.

-Two research papers were chosen as the artifact for the purpose of assessing the Learning Goal 3.
+The final research papers were chosen as the artifact for the purpose of assessing the Learning Goal 3.

-From the 8 students who wrote two essays, 2 fall within the category "excellent" (25%), and 6 within the category "adequate" (75%).
+From the 13 students who wrote two essays, all fall within the category "adequate" (100%).

 The Spanish for Business course is centered on the notion that in order to do business in another country, it is necessary to learn about its culture.
-Students learn important aspect of the culture of Latin American countries, relevant to the world of business, as well as its specific vocabulary,.
+Students learn important aspects of the culture of Latin American countries and Spain, relevant to the world of business, as well as its specific vocabulary.
+Emphasis was placed in the globalization of the economy and the social and political contexts of those countries.

 For assessing the Learning Goal 4, a comprehensive exam is used as the main artifact.
-From 13 students who took the final exam, 4 fall within the category "excellent" (30%), and 9 within the category "adequate" (70%).
+From 13 students who took the final exam, 5 fall within the category "excellent" (28%), 12 within the category "adequate" (67%), and 1 within the category "nominal" (5%).